Rat Terrier Health Issues

 Rat Terriers are predisposed to several health conditions including luxating patella, hip dysplasia, allergies.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 10-25 lbs of animal and 12-18 yrs of companionship with a Rat Terrier; the breed-specific care considerations are the kind it pays to read up on before day one.
 While breed tendencies offer a useful starting point, the Rat Terrier in front of you is shaped by genetics, early experiences, and your care.

 Known Health Risks: Genetic screening data shows Rat Terriers have elevated rates of luxating patella, hip dysplasia, allergies.
-Prevalence varies, and many individuals live full lives without developing these issues.
-However, breed-aware veterinary care — including targeted screening at appropriate ages — is the most effective prevention strategy.
+Breed-level risk is population-level information; individual outcomes vary widely.
+The practical payoff of breed-aware veterinary care is earlier detection in the cases where risk does materialize.

 Genetic Screening